Precalculus by Richard Wright

 Mandelbrot Set. (pixabay/SummerGlow)

 Mathematics continually builds on itself.
-Young child are taught counting numbers, then the knowledge expands to include negative numbers.
+Young children are taught counting numbers, then the knowledge expands to include negative numbers.
 Next fractions and rational numbers fill the spaces between the integers.
-Finally students learn about irrational numbers such as π and \(\sqrt{2}\).
+Finally, students learn about irrational numbers such as π and \(\sqrt{2}\).
 Together all these sets of numbers make the real number set.
 However, some problems are not solvable on the set of real numbers.
 For example, the following equation has no real solution.

 x2 + 4 = 0